B-IT/odio/README.md

-### - IMPORTANT -
+### - IMPORTANT to MacOS/Windows users -
-### MacOS/Windows users if you have version lower than 1.3.5 -> you need to upgrade manually to version 1.3.5 or higher, in version 1.1.0 there is a problem with the automatic updates.
+### if you have version lower than 1.3.5 -> you need to upgrade manually to version 1.3.5 or higher, in version 1.1.0 there is a problem with the automatic updates.
 ### -----------------